 - Castle Falkenstein: Morrolon definitely counts; indeed, most male sorcerers in this setting do.
 Most female sorcerers manage to be the Lady Wizard instead.

-- This fits Victor Branson from the webcomic Gralio Park to a tee.
-He is the heir to a duke and quite the young, if occasionally snarky, gentleman.
+- Gralio Park: Victor Branson is the heir to a duke and quite the young, if occasionally snarky, gentleman.
 The first thing we see him do is use an air spell to talk to someone.
-However, unlike many on this list he also likes machines.
+However, unlike many on this list, he also likes machines.

 - Doctor John Dee, royal astrologer for Queen Elizabeth I. A wealthy academic, astrologer, (alleged) summoner of angels, and man of high society.